 Screenwriting Certificate Programs

 Screenwriting certificate programs may provide an overview of the profession or focus on a concentrated specialty within the industry.
-Graduates may have the option of applying credit toward an undergraduate degree program.
+Graduates may have the option of applying credit toward a degree program.
 A few examples of courses found in a certificate program include:

 - Fundamentals of screenwriting

 - Scene, character and structural writing